aragon/aragon-wiki/docs/network/governance/how_to_vote.md

-# How to vote in an Aragon Network Vote
+# How to vote with ANT using the Aragon client

-## Background
-Once per quarter, the Aragon community gets together to make key decisions affecting the future of the project as part of the Aragon Governance Proposal (AGP) process.
-Originally defined in [AGP-1: The Aragon Governance Proposal Process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md), and grounded in the values of [AGP-0: The Aragon Manifesto](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-0.md), the AGP process defines a way for community members to present proposals that introduce some change to an important area of the project, and then vote together to approve or reject the proposals.

-You can learn more about the AGP process on the [Aragon Governance](overview.md) page of the wiki.

 ## Voting methods

-During each Aragon Network Vote, Aragon Network Token ([ANT](../../network/aragon_network_token.md)) holders have an opportunity to cast their votes to approve or reject proposals that have made it through the AGP process and onto the final ballot.
+During each Aragon Network Vote, Aragon Network Token ([ANT](../../network/aragon_network_token.md)) holders have an opportunity to cast their votes to approve or reject proposals that are up for a vote.
 ANT is a token on the Ethereum network, with access controlled by a private key corresponding to the owner of each token.
 Votes are cast by using the private key of an account holding ANT to sign a transaction authorizing a vote to be cast with the ANT.
 No ANT is transferred by this vote transaction, and voting can be done with keys kept completely offline in so-called "cold storage".

 !!! info "Note"
     The exact details of which AGP voting app to use and what data to use for raw transactions is published in a "Final details" blog post before each Aragon Network Vote.
 Visit the [Aragon project blog](https://blog.aragon.org/tag/governance-proposals/) to find the most recent "Final details" blog post with specific information about the vote you want to participate in, then cast your vote for each proposal you want to vote on.